 * Don’t include any spaces.

-* The only special characters you can include is dash (-) and underscore (_) because most software systems can recognize these, and it makes it easier for people to read.
+* The only special characters you can include is dash (-) and underscore (_) because most software systems can recognise these, and it makes it easier for people to read.

 Did you know?
 When uploading a product to the Onsight app you can add product information relating to description, price, taxes, stock on hand, product code/barcode/SKU, product dimension specifications, associated products and much more.